kubernetes-sigs/kueue/keps/973-workload-priority/README.md

 ### How to use WorkloadPriorityClass on Job

 The `workloadPriorityClass` is specified through a label `kueue.x-k8s.io/priority-class`.
-This label is mutable only when the Job isn't yet admitted by `ClusterQueue`.
+This label is always mutable because it might be useful for the preemption.

 ```yaml
 # sample-priority-class.yaml